Miners knock European stocks lower ahead of key central bank decisions | Business

 European shares eased from record levels on Tuesday as traders eyed upcoming central bank meetings for clues on tapering and rate decisions, while a plunge in iron ore prices hurt miners.

-The pan-European STOXX 600 index slipped 0.3% as of 0813 GMT, while Asian stocks were mixed on jitters ahead of U.S. Federal Reserve and Bank of England meetings this week where the central banks could scale back pandemic-era stimulus.
-Mining stocks led losses, down 2.4% on a fall in the iron ore market and lower copper prices.
+The pan-European STOXX 600 index slipped 0.1%, while Asian stocks were mixed on jitters ahead of U.S. Federal Reserve and Bank of England meetings this week where the central banks could scale back pandemic-era stimulus.
+Mining stocks led losses, down 3% on a fall in the iron ore market and lower copper prices.
+Anglo American Plc and ArcelorMittal were among the top decliners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)